Co-sleeping (sleeping in the same bed with your baby) is not recommended.

 Call your health care provider for an appointment if your baby:

-has a rectal temperature of more than 100.4 degrees F or 38.0 degrees C
+has a rectal temperature higher than 100.4 degrees F

 eats less than usual or has a weak suck at the nipple

 Give your baby lots of eye contact and talk to her often.

 Hold, cradle and touch your baby a lot.
 Skin-to-skin contact is important.
 You cannot spoil her by holding or cuddling her.

 Read to your baby every night.